kvlach/janitorjeff/README.md

 #### Person, Author, Place, Here
 Within the code, these 4 names are often used.
-They are all scopes there is no difference in, for example, how they are stored in the database (all exist in the `scopes` table), but this naming convention is used to make it clear what the scope in each instance represents:
+They are all scopes, there is no difference in, for example, how they are stored in the database (all exist in the `scopes` table), but this naming convention is used to make it clear what the scope in each instance represents: